 Fuji Electric’s corporate governance framework consists of the Board of Directors, which performs the functions of management supervision and making important decisions, and the Audit & Supervisory Board, which is in charge of the management audit function.
 As a company employing the corporate auditor system, Fuji Electric’s Audit & Supervisory Board suitably undertakes audits of the Company’s Directors and Executive Officers and guarantees objectivity and neutrality.

-Also, in order to clarify the roles of management and execution, we have introduced an executive officer system in an effort to clearly define the responsibilities of each business and streamline business execution.
-We are endeavoring to build an effective corporate governance framework with the use of the Executive Committee, which discusses and reports on important matters related to management as an advisory body to the president and chairman of the Board of Directors, as well as other committees tasked with planning and promoting key business strategy issues and key external issues, such as legal compliance.
+To clarify the roles of management and execution, the Company has introduced an executive officer system in an effort to clarify the responsibilities of each business and improve the efficiency of business execution.
+The Company is endeavoring to build an effective corporate governance framework, by putting in place the Executive Committee, which deliberates and reports important management issues as an advisory organ for the Chairman and CEO and the President and COO, as well as other committees tasked with planning and promoting key business strategy issues and key external issues, such as regulatory compliance.

 Nomination and Remuneration Committee

 Fuji Electric has established the Nomination and Remuneration Committee as the advisory body for the Board of Directors in order to enhance the Company’s corporate governance by reinforcing the fairness, transparency, and objectivity of procedures concerning the nomination of and remuneration for Directors and Audit & Supervisory Board Members.

 Matters for Consultation

 - (1) Policy on the composition of the Board of Directors

 - (2) Policies and criteria regarding the appointment or dismissal of Directors, the President and Chairman of the Board of Directors, and Audit & Supervisory Board Members

 - (3) Appointment or dismissal of Directors, the President and Chairman of the Board of Directors, and Audit & Supervisory Board Members